 Some aliens enter the U.S. through employment-based temporary visas that allow them to work for a particular employer.
 These types of visas are known as work visas and are usually renewable.

-If you entered the U.S. through any of these visa categories, such as the L-1 or H-B, and your status is still valid, you can continue working legally while your marriage-based green card is being processed.
+Suppose you entered the U.S. through any of these visa categories, such as the L-1 or H-1B, and your status is still valid.
+In that case, you can continue working legally while your marriage-based green card is undergoing processing.
 Your work must, however, continue to adhere to the guidelines of the visa.

-However, if you don’t currently have a work visa, you may apply for an Employment Authorization Document, which also allows you to work while the green card is being processed.
+However, if you don’t currently have a work visa, you may apply for an Employment Authorization Document, allowing you to work while the green card is going through processing.

 Working with an Employment Authorization Document While Waiting for a Marriage-Based Green Card

-Typically, the marriage-based card processing time takes several months to be completed.
+Typically, the marriage-based card processing time takes several months.
 Depending on your case, if you have applied as the spouse of a U.S. citizen, you may need to wait for 10-12 months.
 As a lawful permanent resident spouse, however, the waiting time could be upwards of 30 months.

 The processing time also depends on the service center processing your petition.
 During this time, the USCIS understands that applicants may need to travel overseas and/or work in the United States to earn a living while the green card is pending.
 Due to this, the immigration law allows individuals to file for travel permits using the I-131 and work permits (popularly known as Employment Authorization Documents) using the I-765 concurrently with their marriage-based green card petition.

-These two forms have shorter processing times, and, after approval, you may work in the U.S. while waiting for your green card to be issued by the USCIS.
+These two forms have shorter processing times, and, after approval, you may work in the U.S. while waiting for USCIS to issue your green card.
 So, if you filed an I-765 with your status adjustment petition, you will have to wait for the I-765 to be adjudicated by the USCIS before you can work.

 Any work you engage in without a valid work visa or an employment authorization card will be considered unauthorized employment.
-Unauthorized employment constitutes a violation of labor law that attracts a heavy penalty and may adversely affect your green card processing.
+Unauthorized employment constitutes a labor law violation that attracts a heavy penalty and may affect your green card processing.

-Because the work permit is optional, some marriage-based green card applicants overlook it when submitting their petition.
+Because the work permit is optional, some marriage-based green card applicants overlook it when submitting their petitions.
 If you didn’t file an I-765 along with your status adjustment petition, you can still do so separately but be sure to submit it to the appropriate service center (the one processing your petition).

 As previously mentioned, to register for a work permit, you will need to complete an I-765.
-The form will be submitted with a copy of your I-485 receipt of notice or other documents as evidence that your status adjustment petition is pending.
+Submit your form with a copy of your I-485 receipt of notice or other documents proving your status adjustment petition is pending.
 You will send the I-765 with the following documents:

 - Two identical passport photographs